TY-Cheng/LoG-IV/docs/benchmark_protocol.md

 - `min_jp_dates=20`.

-Use smaller `--max-us-surfaces`, `--max-jp-surfaces`, and `--max-nodes-per-surface` caps only for pipeline smoke checks.
-Capped or single-seed runs are diagnostic, not paper evidence.
+Use smaller `--max-us-surfaces`, `--max-jp-surfaces`, and `--max-nodes-per-surface` caps only for pipeline checks.
+Capped or single-seed runs are diagnostic.

 ## Data Acceptance